Ripe and Delicious Portuguese Cherries!

-Porto, on the other hand, is bursting with cherries!
+Porto’s fresh produce markets, on the other hand, are bursting with cherries!
 Maybe it’s because berries are so rare and stupidly expensive that I’m overwhelmed by their presence.
 Maybe it’s because I’ve been dying for small round fruits bursting with flavor.
-Maybe it’s because we stumbled across a grandmothers selling mind-blowingly tasty cherries in the Douro this past weekend.
+Maybe it’s because we stumbled across grandmothers selling mind-blowingly tasty cherries in the Douro this past weekend.
 Whatever the reason, I’m suggesting you pick them up!!!

-Cherries are rich in potassium, vitamin C, fibre and flavoniods, not to mention antioxidants, but quite honestly, we don’t care.
-We only care that they taste absolutely amazing and can be found in heaps alongside any country road in Portugal, in tarts and jams, and of course, fortified beverages such as Ginja.
+Cherries are not only rich in potassium, vitamin C, fiber, flavonoids and antioxidants, but can also be found alongside any country road in Portugal, in tarts and jams, and of course, fortified beverages such as Ginja.

-The harvest generally begins in mid Spring and runs through mid Summer, and celebrated by several hotels and restaurants throughout Portugal.
-Hence, if you encounter a squat apron clad Portuguese grandmother this summer selling crates overflowing with cherries, make sure to pick up a few…..dozen boxes!
+The cherry harvest generally begins in mid-Spring and runs through mid-Summer, and is celebrated by several hotels and restaurants throughout Portugal.
+Hence, if you encounter a squat apron-clad Portuguese grandmother selling crates overflowing with cherries, make sure to pick up a few!